Auslan: Grammar

-Word Order
+Word order

-Previously, Auslan had been said to be an OSV, but more recent scholars have said that this idea is a false-equivalent of Auslan with spoken languages and that using anchor signs is not the same as word order.
+Previously, Auslan had been said to be OSV, but more recent scholars have said that this idea is a false-equivalent of Auslan with spoken languages and that using anchor signs is not the same as word order.
 In general, word order in Auslan takes into account context and fluidity between signs being used, being less rigid than many spoken languages.
-Rather, Auslan instead follows the clause/word order off TTC - Time, topic, comment.
+Rather, Auslan instead follows the clause/word order of TTC—Time, topic, comment.
 The frequency of SVO in Auslan may come from code-switching with English (with very high bilingualism for Auslan users), as it is more common with "loan words (signs), English-based idiomatic phrases [and] fingerspelling" as well as by those who learned Auslan later in life.

 In question phrases, the question word must always be at the end in Auslan in open questions.
 This word order is the same for both questions and statements, with questions in Auslan formed by either adding a question word at the end of a clause TOM KICKED PETER WHY or using nonmanual features of a questioning expression.

 Verbs

 Verbs in Auslan which are depicting signs use head-marking to show the semantic role of the arguments, rather than subject/object.
 An example of this is the word give, which involves an actor and a recipient.
-Both of these arguments can both be expressed on the verb by using signing space.
+Both of these arguments can be expressed on the verb by using signing space.

-Verb-predicates can be formed by using individual vocabulary words in sequential order (more commonly used by anglophones who speak Auslan as a second language) or using depicting signs, which can "blur" word order, as it allows for multiple signs to be used at once.
+Verb predicates can be formed by using individual vocabulary words in sequential order (more commonly used by anglophones who speak Auslan as a second language) or using depicting signs, which can "blur" word order, as it allows for multiple signs to be used at once.
 This is generally a mark of high competence and fluency in the language.
 Lexicalisation of common predicates is common, and compounding is the most common way that new lexical items are produced.

 Auslan is a zero-copula language, which means that the verb to be is not used at all except when quoting English (in which it is finger-spelt).
 Auslan replaces copula with interrogatives for certain phrase types, sometimes in this context called "rhetorical questions" or "modifiers", using non-manual features to express that it is a statement rather than a question.
 The interrogatives of Auslan are more or less direct translations to English ones, with WHY used for this purpose sometimes translated as BECAUSE.
 Examples of use are as follows: